Last blog articles

 The first step in this process is the extraction of DNA from feathers, blood or eggshell.
 The polymerase chain reaction (PCR) is then used since it is a fast and reliable method of gene amplification.
 The results of the PCR are then visualized by agarose gel electrophoresis.

 Sexing of Turdus philomelos by DNA

-Regarding birds, the area that interests us is the identification of sex which is based on the difference in size of the genes CHD.
-These genes are found on the sex chromosomes of all birds, although the little birds may not be sexing with these genes.
+In the case of birds, the area of interest for sex identification is based on the size difference of the CHD genes.
+These are found in the sex chromosomes of all birds, although ratite birds can not be sexed with these genes.

-But in birds the distinctive chromosome is the W chromosome, which is found in females, being in this way males (ZZ) and females (ZW).
-The gene CHD-W is located on the W chromosome, so it is unique to females.
-Thus, the gene CHD-Z is on the Z chromosome and therefore appears in both sexes (Griffiths et al., 1998).
+The sex of a bird can be determined by observing the differences in the morphology of its sex chromosomes.
+In humans, the differential chromosome is the Y chromosome, men being (XY) and women (XX).
+In birds however, the distinctive chromosome is the W chromosome, which is found in females, males being (ZZ) and females (ZW).
+The CHD-W gene is located on the W chromosome, so it is unique to females.
+On the other hand, the CHD-Z gene is found in the Z chromosome and, therefore, appears in both sexes (Griffiths et al., 1998).

-To distinguish both chromosomes the size is observed.
-In birds, the Z chromosome is larger than the W chromosome.
-We have to consider that the W chromosome has less coding genetic information (we refer to data to direct and develop the organism), that makes this chromosome more susceptible to changes and mutations.
+To distinguish between the chromosomes, their size is observed, the Z chromosome being larger than the W chromosome.
+It should also be borne in mind that the W chromosome carries less genetic information (we refer to information to direct and develop the organism), thereby making this chromosome more susceptible to changes and mutations.

 In the final step of the molecular sexing process the PCR products are separated and visualized using agarose gel electrophoresis.
 This technique consists of separating DNA molecules based on their size and shape.
 The CHD-W gene and the CHD-Z gene are found in different regions of the gel, thereby indicating the sex of the bird.